-Try our football season spin on a Moscow Mule with Armchair Quarterback, a hometown cocktail special for Steelers’ fans, but good for all opinionated people.
-Because we’re from Pittsburgh, and we know the vast majority of hometown fans are loyal to Pittsburgh brands, we chose Red Ribbon Mint Ginger Ale and the Dubliner Steelers Select Irish Whiskey to create this cocktail.
+Because we’re from Pittsburgh, and we know the vast majority of hometown fans are loyal to Pittsburgh brands as much as we are, we chose Red Ribbon Mint Ginger Ale and the Dubliner Steelers Select Irish Whiskey to create this cocktail.
 Skip the beer and feel a little classy in your recliner while sipping this cocktail and shouting out your own personal judgments about what’s happening on the field.
-After a couple of these babies, the offensive coordinator just might be able to hear your loud opinion about what he did at third and long through the television.
+After a couple of these babies, the offensive coordinator just might be able to hear your loud opinion about what he did wrong at third and long through the television.

-Try our football season spin on a Moscow Mule with Armchair Quarterback, a hometown cocktail special for Steelers fans, but good for all opinionated people.
-Because we’re from Pittsburgh, and we know the vast majority of hometown fans are loyal to Pittsburgh brands, we chose Red Ribbon Mint Ginger Ale and the Dubliner Steelers Select Irish Whiskey to create this cocktail.
-If the Steelers aren’t your team, you could try Jack Daniels Tennessee Whiskey, which named itsedlf the official whiskey of the Buffalo Bills, or Cedar Ridge Distilliery, which has partnered with both the Detroit Lions and the Philadelphia Eagles.
+But, if the Steelers aren’t your team, you could try Jack Daniels Tennessee Whiskey, which named itself the official whiskey of the Buffalo Bills, or Cedar Ridge Distilliery, which has partnered with both the Detroit Lions and the Philadelphia Eagles.

 Print